Skip to content

 2b.
 Matching methods and standard errors

-sp.psmatch2 reproduces the three psmatch2 matching algorithms:
+sp.psmatch2 reproduces the psmatch2 matching algorithms:

 # nearest-neighbour (default), k = 1